hardikns/salt-bigdata/README.md

         sudo salt '*' state.highstate

 Help on Scripts
 ---------------

-  There are following different minion_ids that is supported:

-        *hadoop*       - is for hadoop base setup
-        *hadoop-master - is for hadoop master
-        *hadoop-slave  - is for hadoop slave
+  The scripts support roles which are setup as grains in minions.
+The following is a sample grains file `/etc/salt/grains`

+        roles:
+          - mongo-config
+          - mongo-shard
+          - mongo-router
+          - hadoop-master
+          - hadoop-slave

+  Based on the roles the script auto-adjusts and sets up the server.